qais-aboujaoude/EB-environment-manager/README.md

 ## Acknowledgments

+Thanks to:
-* Thanks to Hassan Assi for all the love and support
+* Hassan Assi for all the love and support
+* George Rattel for helping with the regex